Coventry Building Society bereavement: 0800 587 4565

 How to notify Coventry Building Society of a death

 CBS offers four ways to register a bereavement.
-There is no requirement to phone first – the online form works just as well as a call and takes around ten minutes.
+There is no requirement to phone first – the online form works just as well and takes around ten minutes.

 By phone – Call 0800 587 4565 (free from UK landlines and mobiles), Monday to Friday 8am–7pm or Saturday 9am–2pm.
-This line connects directly to CBS’s specialist bereavement team, who are trained to handle these calls with care.
+The line connects directly to CBS’s specialist bereavement team.
 Have the deceased’s full name, date of birth, address, and date of death to hand.
-You do not need every document ready before you call – CBS will confirm what to send next once they have registered the death.
+You do not need every document ready before you call – CBS will confirm what to send once they have registered the death.

-Online – The bereavement notification form is available at coventrybuildingsociety.co.uk/member/help/member-support/register-a-bereavement.
-The form collects your details and your relationship to the deceased, the deceased’s personal details (name, date of birth, date of death, last address), and basic account information.
-You can submit it without having account numbers to hand – these are helpful but not essential.
-CBS will write to you with next steps once the notification has been processed.
+Online – The bereavement notification form is at coventrybuildingsociety.co.uk/member/help/member-support/register-a-bereavement.
+It collects your details, your relationship to the deceased, the deceased’s personal details (name, date of birth, date of death, last address), and basic account information.
+You can submit without account numbers to hand – they are helpful but not required.
+CBS writes to you with next steps once the notification has been processed.

 In branch – Any CBS branch can accept an initial bereavement notification.
-Branch staff can take a copy of the death certificate and start the process on your behalf.
-This is a practical option if you would rather hand documents over in person than post them.
+Branch staff can take a copy of the death certificate on the spot and start the process on your behalf.
+This is useful if you would rather hand over documents in person.

 What to have ready at the point of notification